Lise Marie Seidelin Nedergaard.

 In 2005 Lise Marie wrote lyrics and music to the album "Abrikostræet", featuring internationaly renowned Jazz artist Mads Vinding, and vocalist Sinne Eeg, now one of scandinavias leading jazz singers.
 Released by Cope Records in 2005.

 Storytelling performance based on the remarkable life of folklore collector Evald Tang Kristensen woven together with some of his best tales from the once wild west of Denmark.

 In 1998 Lise Marie contributed with recorded stories and illustrations to a book on Scandinavian folktales, written by Jung analyst Pia Skogemann.

 "The Camel Boy", book published in 2002.
 A retelling of 19 folktales from the Near Orient and the Middel East, set in a frame story from Turkmenia and illustrated with paper cuttings.

-Internal Affairs to arrange a tour on a large number of public schools with folktales from the countries from which we have emigrants and refugees.
+In 1999 LIse Marie began working with The Society for the Promotion of Living Culture in the School, Copenhagen.
+The society received money from the Danish Ministry of Internal Affairs to arrange a tour on a large number of public schools with folktales from the Middle East and Central Asia.
 The tour resulted in the publication of the book "Historien om den dejlige Farisjtamokh", with a retelling of three folktales from Tadsjikistan, Iran and Turkey, made in cooperation with the museum Davids Samling in Copenhagen and the Danish Refugee Aid.